jbanes/versus-js/documents/CODESTYLE.md

 }
 ```

-Anonymous functions may have an extra space at the top for readability.
+Anonymous functions may have an extra line at the top for readability.

 ```
 callback(function() {